Spotlight on…Sackler School of Medicine New York State/American Program

 Unlike many programs in America, Sackler students receive their training directly from top researchers and clinicians, Dr. Sheryl Shoham, Program Director for Pre-Clinical Studies, notes.
 Students consistently remark on the quality of the staff, gratified to be learning from the brightest and most accomplished medical minds in Israel.
 It’s not uncommon for heads of departments to lead Sackler students around hospitals, or run classroom workshops.

-And the American Program curriculum never remains fixed for very long.
+The American Program curriculum never remains fixed for very long.
 Regular updates feature the latest educational tools, and now include web-based lectures and small-group interactive learning.

 Above all, the Sackler Program’s priority is to train physicians equipped for tomorrow.
 “We are always mindful that becoming a good doctor is a multifaceted process.
 It includes developing skills in patient care and interviewing, valuing community involvement, and being equipped to handle the ethical dilemmas that arise in the practice medicine,” says Dr. Shoham.